coredns/coredns.io/content/blog/enable-disable-plugins.md

 ~~~
 ...
-230:whoami:whoami
-240:erratic:erratic
-500:startup:github.com/mholt/caddy/startupshutdown
+whoami:whoami
+erratic:erratic
+startup:github.com/mholt/caddy/startupshutdown
 ...
 ~~~

-The number specifies the ordering of the plugin (they are called in this order - *if* enabled in the [Corefile](/2017/07/23/corefile-explained/) - by CoreDNS).
-Then a **name** and a **repository**.
+The ordering of the plugins is specified by how the are ordered in this file.
+Each line consists of a **name** and a **repository**.
 Just add or remove your plugin in this file.

 Then do a `go get <plugin-repo-path>` if you need to get the external plugin's source code.
 And then just compile CoreDNS with `go generate` and a `go build`.
 You can then check if CoreDNS has the new plugin with `coredns -plugins`.